 Firstly, make sure to set the gain on your device.
 Audio settings are crucial in this case and should be adjusted as needed.
 Reduce your input level in the settings and you should start to see a difference.

 In order to ensure your vocals are recorded without ambient sound and optimized, it’s important to space out your mic from any sources of noise such as speakers or air conditioners.
+Click here to read my post on how to reduce keyboard noise from a mic.

 Modifying the distance between a spring pop filter, windscreen, or windshield can help reduce background noises in these devices.